GJDuck/e9patch/doc/e9tool-user-guide.md

 possible rewriting errors.
 Thus, the CFR mode is not as robust as the default mode, although it should be compatible with most binaries.

 ---
+#### <a id="100_mode">1.3.2 Full-Coverage Mode</a>

+The 100% (full coverage) mode can be enabled by passing `-100` to E9Tool, e.g.:

+        $ e9tool -100 -M jmp -P print xterm

+This mode aims to achieve 100% patching coverage, even if this (significantly) degrades performance.
+To do so, the 100% mode will resort to illegal opcodes and `SIGILL` handlers if an instruction cannot be patched using any other method.
+The 100% mode is useful for applications that need full coverage, even if this comes at the cost of performance.

+Note that the 100% mode has some caveats:

+* Any attempt by the program to install a `SIGILL` signal handler will fail with errno=`ENOSYS`.
+  This potentially breaks transparency.
+* The patching coverage may not reach 100% for other reasons, such as virtual address space exhaustion.
+  Such cases will be uncommon.

+The 100% and CFR modes are compatible and can be combined, e.g.:

+        $ e9tool -100 -CFR -M jmp -P print xterm

+---
 ### <a id="analysis">1.4 Disassembly and Analysis</a>